On this page we cover the 4 steps you should take to find out which UK visa you need:

 If you’re thinking of switching visa routes on your way to ultimately applying for a UK settlement visa, we’d strongly recommend you seek professional advice as switching between different types of visa may reset the clock on how long you need to be in the UK to qualify for settlement.

-For example, if you switch from a Tier 2 Intra-company Transfer visa to a Spouse visa you should check if the time you’ve spent in the UK on your Tier 2 visa still counts towards your settlement qualification period, as switching to a Spouse visa may reset the clock.
+For example, if you switch from a Tier 2 Minister of Religion visa to a Spouse visa you should check if the time you’ve spent in the UK on your Tier 2 visa still counts towards your settlement qualification period, as switching to a Spouse visa may reset the clock.

 If you’re eligible to apply for the EU Settlement Scheme, you should use that application route to apply for Pre-settled and Settled Status.

 The UK also offers routes for vulnerable people to seek protection and claim asylum.
 The application options are complex, but there are several hundred organisations throughout the UK – such as Citizens Advice Bureau and various charities – who can help with making such applications for free.

 If you find yourself in this situation, the best place to start is to find an immigration adviser qualified to Level 3 who takes on non-fee charging work.
 You can filter and find a list on the Office of the Immigration Services Commissioner (OISC) website.